-- 2. SUPPLY SIDE AND SOCIO-ECONOMIC MODELS: VALORISATION AND DEVELOPMENT OF NEW MODELS OF "COMMONS" AT THE HEART OF THE RECOVERY PLAN - a) Scaling up existing models to accelerate the societal and environmental transition, in particular platform cooperativism.
+2. SUPPLY SIDE AND SOCIO-ECONOMIC MODELS: PROMOTION AND DEVELOPMENT OF NEW MODELS OF "COMMON" AT THE HEART OF THE RECOVERY PLAN a) Scaling up existing models to accelerate the societal and environmental transition, in particular platform cooperativism16.

-References :
+References:

-- → Digital Services Act and Digital Markets Act (2020) packages as part of the European Commission's "Europe for the Digital Age" strategic axis: new rules for digital platforms applicable throughout the EU to create a safer and more open digital space. - European Commission's proposal for a regulation on platform workers, March 2021
+- → Digital Services Act and Digital Markets Act (2020) packages as part of the European Commission's "Europe for the Digital Age" strategic axis: new rules for digital platforms applicable throughout the EU to create a safer and more open digital space. - European Commission's proposed regulation on platform workers, March 2021

-While on the regulatory side, the Digital Services Act aims to regulate the operation of platforms in the EU, restoring legal certainty and increased transparency by targeting platforms that reach more than 10% of the population (45 million users), now considered systemic in nature (VLOPs - very large online platforms).
+While on the regulatory side, the Digital Services Act aims to regulate the operation of platforms in the EU, restoring legal certainty and increased transparency through targeting platforms that reach more than 10% of the population (45 million users), now considered systemic in nature (VLOPs - very large online platforms).

-As shown in the various studies mentioned above, the Social Solidarity Economy, and in particular the platform cooperative movements, are in favour of using platforms to offer workers, citizens and consumers alternatives, and must seize the new opportunities that are opening up and establish themselves as responsible, sustainable and fair alternative operators in areas related to essential needs (food, personal care, transport, communication, etc.) and the circular economy.
-For example, in France, the unicorn movement proposes alternative cooperative platforms in the fields of mobility (Mobicoop, Railcoop), energy (Enercoop), telecommunications (Telecoop, Scopelec), risk pooling for platform "deliverers" (Cyclocoop)...
+As shown in the various studies mentioned above, the social and solidarity economy, and in particular the platform cooperative movements, are in favour of using platforms to offer workers, citizens and consumers alternatives, and must seize the new opportunities that are opening up and establish themselves as responsible, sustainable and fair alternative operators in areas related to essential needs (food, personal care, transport, communication, etc.) and the circular economy.
+For example, in France, the unicorn movement proposes alternative cooperative platforms in the fields of mobility (Mobicoop, Railcoop), energy (Enercoop), telecommunications (Telecoop, Scopelec), and risk sharing for platform "deliverers" (Cyclocoop)...